harshtyagi89/to-do-List/README.md

 # OOP-To-Do-List-in-JS
-Simple OOP To-Do List in JavaScript
+Simple To-Do List in JavaScript

-This is a OOP ToDo List build in Pure JavaScript
+This is a ToDo List build in Pure JavaScript

 CRUD | Create / Read / Update / Delete